davidecaria/ensimag-code/ensimag-class-physical-security/exams/mySol/CySec_2122_smartcards_sol.md

 ### **2.1 A consumption curve is recorded during the processing of this algorithm.
 Describe the experimental set-up to acquire such a curve**

-To describe the experimental set-up for acquiring a consumption curve during the processing of the RSA algorithm, we would typically follow these steps:
+To describe the experimental setup for acquiring a consumption curve during the processing of the RSA algorithm, we would typically follow these steps:

 1. **Equipment Preparation:**
-   - **Oscilloscope:** An oscilloscope with sufficient sampling rate to capture the power consumption over time is required.
+   - **Oscilloscope:** An oscilloscope with a sufficient sampling rate to capture the power consumption over time is required.
    - **Probe:** A probe that can measure the power consumption, such as a current probe or a differential voltage probe across a shunt resistor, is needed.
    - **Device Under Test (DUT):** The chip that performs the RSA modular exponentiation must be accessible for the measurement.